 To remove all such confusions, the Govt while introducing the Negative List of Services regime in Service Tax (which came in effect from 1st July 2012), the Govt has in the definition of ‘service’ contained in Clause (44) of Section 65B, specifically mentioned that Service includes a “Declared Service”.

 Declared Services are those services which would be deemed to be a service (whether it is a service or not), and Service Tax would be payable on the same.
 The Govt has specifically mentioned the services which would be considered as Declared Services and Renting of Immovable Property has been specifically mentioned as a Declared Service.

 In the light of the above changes, Service Tax on Renting of Immovable Property is liable to be paid as per the rates in force.

 - Recommended Read: Rates of Service Tax

-- Renting of Vacant Land, relating to Agriculture
+- Renting of Vacant Land, with or without a structure incidental to its use, relating to Agriculture

 - Renting of Residential dwelling units for use as Residence*

 - Renting out any property by the Reserve Bank of India